 One look at the tree may be enough to convince you to give it a try.
 It offers small, shiny forest green leaves with tiny white freckles on them.
 They are set off nicely with delicate, snowy flowers that can blossom most of the year and develop into yellow berries.
 The trunk of this little plant is a rich mahogany color.

 How to Grow a Fukien Tea Tree

 This little tree can only be grown outdoors in very warm areas.
 It prefers a temperature of between 50 and 75 degrees F. (10-24 C.) year-round, which is one reason it works well as a houseplant.
 On the other hand, the Fukien tea tree needs lots of sun and humidity.

 Its soil should be kept consistently moist but never wet.
 Don’t ever allow the root ball to dry out completely.

 Don’t place the Fukien tea tree in a window with direct midday sunlight.
 It will dry out too easily.
 Place it in a bright window instead.
 In regions with warm summers, the tree will do well outside as long as you protect it from scorching.

 Fukien Tea Tree Bonsai

 The Fukien tea tree is very popular for bonsai.
-It is small to begin with and readily develops an attractive and thick knotted trunk.
-Other good attributes for bonsai are the fact that it is evergreen, regularly in flower, and has naturally small leaves.
+It is small, to begin with, and readily develops an attractive and thick-knotted trunk.
+Other good attributes of bonsai are the fact that it is evergreen, regularly in flower, and has naturally small leaves.